View New Upcoming retreats

 1) Your Main Meditation Practice.

 You continue to practice daily mindfulness of breathing in the same way by following the Markers as laid out in the Progression Map in the Third Pleasure Jhana section.
-When meditating twice per day alternate mindfulness of breathing with metta (loving kindness meditation) to access jhana.
-When meditating on a retreat you can alternate mindfulness of breathing and metta between the morning and evening period.
+When meditating twice per day, alternate mindfulness of breathing with metta (loving kindness meditation) to access jhana.
+When meditating on a retreat, you can alternate mindfulness of breathing and metta between the morning and evening periods.
 The important part is that you are weakening attraction and aversion and strengthening wholesome qualities.

 2) Deconditioning & Conditioning.